 - bike storage for up to 50 bikes and additional space for bike fittings; and

-- a running studio with an AlterG Anti-Gravity Treadmill for training and rehabilitation work, a force-plate treadmill for run gait assessments, and space for sports medicine practitioners.
+- a running studio with an AlterG Anti-Gravity Treadmill for training and rehabilitation work.

-While the Presidio Aquatic & Fitness Center might not be the triathlon mecca in the works near Wilmington, North Carolina – whose plans include a 25-acre lake specifically for open water swimming, a permanent transition area with individual stations, and a 14-mile paved bike loop closed to cars – the Center sounds like the dream home for any Bay Area triathlete.
+While the Presidio Aquatic & Fitness Center might not be the triathlon playland in the works near Wilmington, North Carolina – whose plans incredibly include a 25-acre lake specifically for open water swimming and a 14-mile paved bike loop closed to cars – the Center sounds like the dream home for any Bay Area triathlete.

 The only bad news is that there’s been no news about the Center’s progress since last summer, even though the Presidio Trust has said that they intend for the Center to be open by 2016.
 If anyone out there knows more about the Center’s status, please fill in the Rare Bird flock on the details in the comment section below.